- Overview: Greece

 Payroll Cycle in Greece

-Greece has no legislation concerning standard pay days in employment relationships.
-However, it is common that salary is paid monthly at the end of the calendar month for work performed during that month via a deposit in his bank account.
+Greece has no legislation concerning standard paydays in employment relationships.
+However, it is expected that salary is paid monthly at the end of the calendar month for work performed during that month via a deposit in his bank account.

 Furthermore, employees are entitled to an additional one month of salary at Christmas as a Christmas allowance, one-half month’s salary at Easter as an Easter allowance, and one-half month’s salary at annual vacation time as vacation allowance, thereby receiving 14 monthly salaries per year.

 Ready to get started?
 Request a quote!